yii-tools/forms/docs/field/error.md

 ## Tag

-The following code shows hint with container tag.
+The following code shows how to create a field with error tag.

 ```php
 <?php